erinmaybach/jekyll-advance-pro/pages/home.md

   enabled: true
   align: center
   image: false
-  heading: "Bio/nform is an MBL Alumni ROC's Project"
+  heading: "Bio/nform is proud to be an MBL Alumni ROC's Project"
-  sub_heading: "We are sponsored by the Marine Biological Laboratory's Alumni ROC's Award.
+  sub_heading: "We are sponsored by the University of Chicago Marine Biological Laboratory's Alumni ROC's Award.
 BioInform's mission is to extend the collaborative environment of the MBL to the global community."
   features:
     enabled: false
     list: